Ignatius of Loyola: Period of studies

 In September 1523, Íñigo made a pilgrimage to the Holy Land with the aim of settling there.
-He remained there from 3 to 23 September but was sent back to Europe by the Franciscans.
+He remained there from the 3^{rd} to 23^{rd} of September but was sent back to Europe by the Franciscans.

-He returned to Barcelona and at the age of 33 attended a free public grammar school in preparation for university entrance.
+He returned to Barcelona and at the age of 33 and attended a free public grammar school in preparation for university entrance.
 He went on to the University of Alcalá, where he studied theology and Latin from 1526 to 1527.

 There he encountered a number of devout women who had been called before the Inquisition.
 These women were considered alumbrados – a group linked in their zeal and spirituality to Franciscan reforms, but they had incurred mounting suspicion from the administrators of the Inquisition.
 Once when Íñigo was preaching on the street, three of these devout women began to experience ecstatic states.
 "One fell senseless, another sometimes rolled about on the ground, another had been seen in the grip of convulsions or shuddering and sweating in anguish."
 The suspicious activity took place while Íñigo had preached without a degree in theology.
 As a result, he was singled out for interrogation by the Inquisition but was later released.

 Following these risky activities, Íñigo (by this time, he had changed his name to Ignatius, probably to make it more acceptable to other Europeans) adopted the surname "de Loyola" in reference to the Basque village of Loyola where he was born. moved to France to study at the University of Paris.
 He attended first the ascetic Collège de Montaigu, moving on to the Collège Sainte-Barbe to study for a master's degree.

 He arrived in France at a time of anti-Protestant turmoil which had forced John Calvin to flee France.
 Very soon after, Ignatius had gathered around him six companions, all of them fellow students at the university.
 They were the Spaniards Alfonso Salmeron, Diego Laynez, Francis Xavier and Nicholas Bobadilla, with the Portuguese Simão Rodrigues and Peter Faber, a Savoyard, the latter two becoming his first companions, and his closest associates in the foundation of the future Jesuit order.

 "On the morning of the 15th of August, 1534, in the chapel of the Martyrium of Saint Denis, in Montmartre, Loyola and his six companions, of whom only one was a priest, met and took upon themselves the solemn vows of their lifelong work."

 Ignatius gained a Magisterium from the University of Paris at the age of forty-three in 1535.
 In later life, he would often be called "Master Ignatius" because of this.